Business complexity

 A single source of truth saves time and acts as a launching point for collaborative discussions and ideation, making innovation a more consistent and scalable activity.
 And as team members come and go, it ensures that work and knowledge stay within the company.

-Lucid’s new Team Spaces feature is a great way to get started.
+Lucid’s team hubs feature is a great way to get started.
 Create a home base for your team by bringing together the resources you need to initiate work, coordinate progress, and stay aligned—all in one place.

 Clarify complexity with visual collaboration